Chris-Raddatz/DataQuest-DataAnalyst-Projects/README.md

 # Portfolio

 A repository for all the projects I completed on DataQuest.
+(Most recent at top of list)

 [**CIA Country Statistics Analysis**](https://github.com/Chris-Raddatz/DataQuest-Projects/blob/main/Capstone%20Projects/CIA%2BData.ipynb)
 - First project using SQL, very basic and shows off the first few fundamental uses of SQL.